 Failure to prioritize stakeholder alignment can result in significant project delays, costly reworking of components, frustrated team members, and more.
 Unhappy stakeholders may even ask for the project manager to be replaced.
 In summary, stakeholder management is vital for project success as it ensures alignment, secures support, identifies risks, enhances decision-making, fosters communication, facilitates adaptation, and contributes to the organization’s reputation.

-4. Encourage Flexibility
+4. Project Management Encourages Flexibility

 Flexibility is the underlying key to executing a project successfully.
 Effective project management takes a flexible approach to meet stakeholders where they are.
 This may mean finding ways to leverage existing meetings for key stakeholders with full calendars, or bringing creativity to execution.